patrikx3/angular-http-cache-interceptor/README.md

       const response : any = await this.http.get('https://server.patrikx3.com/api/core/util/random/32').toPromise()
       this.snack.open(`Will be always the same: ${response.random}`, 'OK') } catch(e) {
-      this.snack.open(`Sorry, error happened, check the consle for the error`, 'OK') console.error(e)
+      this.snack.open(`Sorry, error happened, check the console for the error`, 'OK') console.error(e)
     }
   }